-Students who fail to make prompt payments, issue personal checks which are returned by banks, or fail to make a good-faith effort to catch up their account in a timely manner, may be subject to college disciplinary action.
-Student's who have been dismissed for non-payment of tuition, will not be re-admitted until all delinquent tuition payments have been paid in full.
+Students who fail to make prompt payments, issue personal checks which are returned by banks, or fail to make a good-faith effort to catch up their account in a timely manner, may be subject to Institute disciplinary action.
+Students, who have been dismissed for non-payment of tuition, will not be re-admitted until all delinquent tuition payments have been paid in full.
 Students that are dropped due to nonpayment are still responsible for their account.
 Angeles Institute reserves the right to withhold a student's transcript or other documentation for hours completed but not yet paid for.

-Buyer's Right to Cancel
+Student's (Buyer's) Right to Cancel